hugorithm/HopfenCraft/README.md

 We will need to skip tests as we don't have a database yet.
 The `-x test` flag indicates gradle to skip the test task.

+If you have already setup a database just run `gradle clean build`

 ## License

 This repository is released under the [MIT license](https://opensource.org/licenses/MIT).